SelecTree: Tree Detail

 Longevity 50 to 150 years or more.

-Leaves Oblong to Obovate and Lobed, Glossy Dark Green, Bronze or Gold, Deciduous.
+Leaves Oblong to Obovate and Lobed, Dark Green, Golden or Yellow or Orange, Deciduous.

 Brown Acorn, Medium (0.50 - 1.50 inches), fruiting in Fall or Winter.